Main Website

 • Interruption testing – To check how an app performs during an interruption.
 Interruptions can vary from incoming phone calls to low battery or slow internet

 • Performance testing – Measures the app against various performance standards.
-This includes testing the app performance under different stressful conditions.
+This includes testing the app’s performance under different stressful conditions.

 New design trends you should be aware of

-What are the trends currently engulfing the design world?
-We’ve listed out some of the more popular design trends you should be aware of.
-These trends signify the prevailing expectations users have when it comes to app and graphic design.
+So, what are the trends currently popular in the design world?
+We’ve listed some of the more popular design trends you should be aware of.
+These trends signify the expectations users have when it comes to app and graphic design in the contemporary world.

 It is difficult to access small buttons for every little function on the app.
 This is why both Android and iOS devices are built to respond well to swipe touch commands.
 Imagine how different your mobile experience would be if you had to press a button instead of swipe for viewing a set of pictures or simply opening a menu.